 Hey Siri.

-If your Mac mini is connected to a Studio Display, you can say "Hey Siri" to get responses to your requests even when your computer is in sleep.
-Go to Siri & Spotlight settings and turn on "Listen for 'Hey Siri'," then speak several Siri commands when prompted.
-You can also press and hold the Dictation/Siri (F5) key on a Magic Keyboard with Touch ID.
+On your MacBook Pro, you can simply say "Hey Siri" to get responses to your requests.
+To enable this feature in the Siri pane of System Preferences, click "Listen for 'Hey Siri'," then speak several Siri commands when prompted.